SatoshiPortal/cyphernode/doc/API.v0.md

 #### Validate a bolt11 invoice and check if it has a magic route hint

-If the bolt11 includes a boltz route hint a liquid network address will be included in the response.
-If the bolt11 does not include a boltz route hint, only the original invoice will be returned.
+If the bolt11 includes a magic route hint a liquid network address will be included in the response.
+If the bolt11 does not include a magic route hint, only the original invoice will be returned.

 ```http
 POST http://cyphernode:8888/check_bolt11_mrh